MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-dialogs.md

 ### Echo bot

-Consider the following example, which describes how to change the bot that's created in the [Get started](bot-framework-dotnet-getstarted.md) tutorial so that it uses dialogs to exchange messages with the user.
+Consider this echo bot example, which describes how to change the bot that's created in the [Get started](bot-framework-dotnet-getstarted.md) tutorial so that it uses dialogs to exchange messages with the user.